kalyanib20/SCT_WD_1/README.md

 🌐 Responsive Landing Page with Fixed Navigation Menu

 📝 Task Summary

-This project is a modern, responsive landing page designed using HTML, CSS, and JavaScript.
-The page features a fixed-position navigation menu that stays visible across all sections and dynamically changes style when the user scrolls or hovers over a menu item.
-It adapts to all screen sizes, ensuring a seamless experience on desktop, tablet, and mobile devices.
+Create an interactive navigation menu that changes color or style when scrolled or when hovering over a menu item.
+The navigation menu should have a fixed position and be visible on all pages.

 ---